Ryan Glover: Aldershot Town

 On 5 August 2022, following his release from Bournemouth, Glover made his return to Aldershot Town, signing a two-year deal upon arrival.
 He made his return to a Shots shirt, featuring for the full 90 minutes during their opening day 4–1 defeat to Solihull Moors.
 Glover went onto score 5 times in 45 league appearances this campaign, with notable goals coming against FC Halifax Town and local rivals, Dorking Wanderers.
 Glover scored 10 goals in 101 appearances for Shots before turning down a new deal at the end of the 2023-24 season.

 Barnet

 Glover signed for Barnet in August 2024.
-Having helped the club to promotion as champions in his first season, he was named Player of the Season.
+Having helped the club to promotion as champions in his first season, he was named Player of the Season, an award which he received again after his second season with the club.
+Glover scored twelve goals in 94 games for the Bees.

+Stockport County

+In June 2026, Glover signed for Stockport County on a three-year deal for an undisclosed fee.